-The Bond Order imposes no limitation on the amount of additional parity bonds which may be authorized for issuance by the District's voters or the amount ultimately issued by the District.
-The District expects to issue additional bonds in order to reimburse the Developers for the cost of water, wastewater and drainage facilities, recreational facilities and roadways constructed within the District.
+The Bond Orders impose no limitation on the amount of additional parity bonds which may be authorized for issuance by the District's voters or the amount ultimately issued by the District.
+The District expects to issue additional bonds in order to reimburse the Developers for the cost of water, wastewater and/or storm drainage facilities within the District.
 Issuance of additional bonds could dilute the investment security for the Bonds.